soketi/docs/getting-started/client-configuration/README.md

 # 🎨 Client Configuration

-Pusher clients are fully compatible with the WebSocket protocol implemented in this project.
-You just have to point the client to the server address:
+Pusher clients are fully compatible with the WebSocket protocol implemented by soketi, which means you can easily take advantage of amazing features like private channels, presence channels, and client events.
+You simply need to point the Pusher compatible client to the soketi server address:

 ```javascript
 const PusherJS = require('pusher-js');